Lorelai Gilmore: Background

 Lorelai Victoria Gilmore was born to Richard and Emily Gilmore on April 25, 1968.
-Named after her paternal grandmother, Lorelai was raised in Hartford, Connecticut, by her wealthy parents who wanted her to be a proper young lady of high society, go to an Ivy League college, and marry a man with wealth and status.
-Her early life was complicated by the high expectations of an overbearing mother and workaholic father; both parents wanted their daughter to fulfill the aspirations of their world of privilege.
-In her youth she attended private school, cotillions, and was a member of her school's homecoming court.
-As a teenager, Lorelai was pregnant with her boyfriend Christopher's baby.
+Named after her paternal grandmother, Lorelai "Trix" Gilmore was raised in Hartford, Connecticut by her wealthy parents who wanted her to be a proper young lady of high society, go to an Ivy League college, and marry a man with wealth and status.
+Her early life was complicated her life growing up was due to an by the high expectations of an overbearing neurotic mother and a workaholic father; both expected Lorelai to live in their world of wealth and aspirations of their world of privilege.
+Lorelai is a highly talkative, free- spirited Woman, a child of the eighties and part of the MTV generation.
+Her parents had her future all planned out and arranged for her to come out to society after her sixteenth birthday, but Lorelai was always rebellious and resentful of her structured, sheltered and silver spoon upbringing.
+She became pregnant with Christopher Hayden and left home shortly after Rory's birth, to create her own, independent life suited to her personality and wishes In her youth she attended private school, cotillions, and was a member of her school's homecoming court.
+Lorelai became pregnant as a teenager with her boyfriend Christopher's baby.
 Her parents discovered her pregnancy during a fitting for her debutante dress.
 This caused great embarrassment and disappointment for her parents and Christopher's parents, Straub and Francine Hayden.
 Straub Hayden initially suggested that Lorelai have an abortion; however, Emily would not allow this, and Richard suggested that Lorelai and Christopher should marry instead.
-Christopher agreed, but Lorelai refused, convinced that marrying so young simply wouldn't work out.
+Christopher agreed with Richard, but Lorelai refused, convinced that marrying so young simply wouldn't work out.
 When Lorelai realized she was in labor, she left a note for her parents and drove alone to the hospital.
-After giving birth to her daughter, Rory, on October 8, 1984, at the age of 16, Lorelai lived with her parents at their mansion in Hartford briefly before running away to Stars Hollow, a small fictional town in rural Connecticut, to find her own life.
+After giving birth to her daughter, Rory, on October 8, 1984, at the age of 16, Lorelai briefly continued to live with her parents at their mansion in Hartford.
+She eventually ran away with Rory to Stars Hollow, a small fictional town in rural Connecticut, in search of independence.
 The owner of the local Independence Inn, Mia, gave Lorelai a job as a maid and let her and Rory live in the back in a renovated potting shed.
-The Independence Inn is where she met her best friend, Sookie St. James, who was executive chef at the Inn.
-Lorelai worked her way up over the years and was eventually promoted to executive management, her job as the show opens.
-Lorelai had almost no contact with her parents for many years after running away from home, except for visits during major holidays.
+While working at the Independence Inn, Lorelai met her best friend, Sookie St. James, the executive chef at the Inn.
+Lorelai worked her way up over the years and was eventually promoted to executive management.
+Lorelai had nearly no contact with her parents for many years after running away from home, except for visits during major holidays.